 Looking for Lunar New Year outfits to give you some inspiration on what to wear this year?

-My family never really did much for Lunar New Year – we just spent time with family and ate lots of food.
+For my family, Lunar New Year has always just been about spending time with family and eating lots of food.

-Without further ado, here are some Lunar New Year outfit ideas to wear to celebrate the 2023 year of the rabbit!
+Without further ado, here are some Lunar New Year outfit ideas to wear to celebrate the 2024 year of the dragon!

 If you’re looking for what to eat this Lunar New Year, check out these Lunar New Year dinners in Toronto!